wendellinfinity/bbomb/README.md

-bbomb
+Stress Bombs
 =====

-Simple bbomb game insired by the Mario Nintendo DS mini game
+Simple bomb-omb game inspired by the Mario Nintendo DS mini game.
+But this time you will get to deal with bugs vs requirements, as in a project release as this is for a project in my work.